I BELIEVE IN THE POWER OF PORTRAIT

 My hobby morphed into a career the moment I met my mentor, renowned photographer Sue Bryce, after attending one of her workshops.
 Putting the principles she taught me into place, I began to build confidence in myself and in my work.
 She selected me to participate in a educational video series for curvy woman, which helped me better appreciate my own curves and understand what it was like to be on the other side of the camera.

-In 2018, I left my full-time corporate job to completely focus on Karianne Munstedt Portrait.
-When I work with my female clients, I want them to see themselves as the most beautiful person in the room.
+In 2018, I left my full-time corporate job to completely focus on my career as a portrait photographer.
+As a photographer for women, I want my clients to see themselves as the most beautiful person in the room.
 That isn’t easy for most, so I make our time together feel like a day of pampering and self love.
 Then, when we’re together, I take my time and wait for their comfort and confidence to blossom.
 It always comes, and I’m there to capture it with my camera.

-Personally, I’m a wife, new mommy to a baby boy, stepmother to a beautiful 13-year-old girl that I hope to instill my values of confidence and self-acceptance in, and doggy mama.
+Personally, I’m a wife, new mommy to a baby boy, stepmother, and doggy mama.

 Munstedt, brand photographer for women business owners, won the award for “Business Owner of the Year” from the National Association of Women Business Owners (NAWBO), Phoenix Chapter, at the Desert Diamonds Awards Gala on June 12, 2019.